Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

-For journeys on IC2000, the double-deck trains: We wait for you by the first passenger coach (1st class) directly behind the locomotive ten minutes before departure.
-There is also an accessible toilet in this passenger coach.
+For journeys on IC2000 and IC2020 double-decker trains: we’ll be waiting for you by the first passenger coach (1st class) directly behind the locomotive ten minutes before departure.
+The wheelchair toilet and ten wheelchair spaces are located in this carriage.

 Your assistants.